nodeg/dotfiles/README.md

 # files

-Just some of my personal files and some usefull commands.
+Just some of my personal files and usefull commands.